 7. Burgas Art Gallery

-The synagogue in Burgas present art gallery in sunny day.
+The synagogue in Burgas present art gallery.

-The synagogue in Burgas present art gallery in sunny day.
+The synagogue in Burgas present art gallery.

 The Burgas Art Gallery hosts various exhibitions and is a hub for art enthusiasts looking to explore Bulgarian art and culture.